RosettaCommons/documentation/scripting_documentation/ClaimingMovers.md

 <CoMTrackerCM name=(&string) selector=(&string) />
 ```

 The CoMTrackerCM creates a virtual residue that tracks a particular set of atoms in space.
 The only option is "mobile_selector", which indicates the region that is to be tracked.
 The "name" option is a bit special, as the virtual residue created will bear that name as well.
-Thus, other ClaimingMovers that need to jump to or from that residue use that name.
+Thus, other ClientMover that need to jump to or from that residue use that name.

 # AbscriptLoopCloserCM
 The AbscriptLoopCloserCM uses the WidthFirstSlidingWindowLoopCloser (used in _ab initio_ to close unphysical chainbreaks) to fix loops.
 An example instantiation is: